-Welcome to the Michigan Medical Acupuncture Association (MMAA), the Largest Association of Acupuncture Professionals in Michigan.
+Welcome to the Michigan Medical Acupuncture Association (MMAA)

-NEW Study Acupuncture and Asian Medicine at the Blue Heron Academy of Healing Arts and Sciences Holistic Health Care I, 2, 3 and 4 includes training in Medical and Practical Acupuncture/Dry Needling Technique, Tuina and Acupressure, Chinese Herbal Medicine, and Naturopathic Medicine.
+NEW Study Acupuncture and Asian Medicine at the Blue Heron Academy of Healing Arts and Sciences.
+Holistic Health Care II includes training in Medical and Practical Acupuncture/Dry Needling Technique, Tuina and Acupressure, Chinese Herbal Medicine, and Naturopathic Medicine.
 Find Information Here or contact the Blue Heron Academy at 888-285-9989.

 The MMAA MISSION

 The Members of the Michigan Medical Acupuncture Association are highly trained in manual medicine and medical acupuncture.
 MMAA members are nationally board certified by the American Manual Medicine Association.
 We are now inviting you to join our professional family.

 AMMA Clean Needle Technique Requirements